 Decorating a baby’s nursery is so much fun!
 Once you choose a theme, you can easily make your own decorations to add a special personal touch.
 Making your own nursery decorations can also save you a lot of money.

 I’m not really a very crafty person, so I was a bit fearful going into this project.
-It really was a lot easier than I thought it would be, and I am very happy with the result.
+Making this nursery wall letter was really a lot easier than I thought it would be, and I am very happy with the result.

 You can add an extra touch of cuteness to your nursery wall letter with a pretty ribbon, bow, flower, etc. I added a purple ribbon in the center of my nursery wall letter that was a bit darker than the purple paint I had used.
 This nursery wall letter was so much fun to make, and I am very pleased with the result!